HPC-Vis/cavr/README.md

     Here are a few lines of bash to acquire the dependencies for Ubuntu 14.04:
     ```bash
     sudo apt-get install -y libgflags-dev libgoogle-glog-dev protobuf-compiler libprotobuf-dev swig libzmq-dev liblua5.1-dev     cmake

+    # Or you can use depend.sh
+    sh depend.sh
     ```
     You will need sudo preveileges to install these packages.
     With these packages now installed you should be able to compile cavr.